slowernews/hamster-system/README.md

         A shortcut to archive is not needed, only dormant projects are there.

-- and sometimes *temporary* shortcuts to very active folders.
+- and *temporary* shortcuts to very active folders.